sparkflows/sparkflows-docs/docs/installation/configuration/database/mysql-db.rst

 * Install MySQL on a machine or you can use MySQL running on Cloud Infrastructure.
 * It might be easier to install it on the same machine you are installing Fire Insights on.

-.. note:: Make sure that MySQL DB should be accessible from Fire Insights Machine.
+.. note:: Make sure that MySQL database should be accessible from Fire Insights Machine.

 Create the DB for Fire in MySQL
 -------------------------------